Gerard Richardson (author)

-He joined the Royal Navy as an Naval Air Engineer in 1981 and served until 1986 when he joined Sellafield, serving primarily as a Fireman.
+He joined the Royal Navy as a Naval Air Engineer in 1981 and served until 1986 when he joined Sellafield, serving primarily as a Fireman.
 During this period he planned the Maritime Festivals, staging what was intended to be a one off event for up to 10,000 people in 1999.
 When an estimated 80,000 turned up, the Maritime Festival Company which ran the event decided to stage it every two years.